vortex-exoplanet/VIP/docs/source/Installation-and-dependencies.rst

   $ git clone https://github.com/vortex-exoplanet/VIP.git

-To install VIP, then simply cd into your local VIP directory and run the installation in editable mode:
+To install VIP, then simply cd into your local VIP directory, and run the installation in editable mode pointing to developer requirements:

 .. code-block:: bash

   $ cd VIP
-  $ pip install -e .
+  $  pip install -e . -r requirements-dev.txt

 If cloned from your fork, make sure to link your VIP directory to the upstream source, to be able to easily update your local copy when a new version comes